 - How many cups are in a quart?
 How many pints are in a quart?

 - How many cups are in a gallon?
 How many pints are in a gallon?
 How many quarts are in a gallon?

-You can also use Gallon Man to help you answer the questions:
+You can also use Gallon-bot to help you answer the questions:

-After listening to the song and examining Gallon Man, review your answers and discuss your observations with a teacher or parent.
+After listening to the song and examining Gallon-bot, review your answers.
 Then, move on to the next section to practice working with units of volume.